+A. Letters.
+Except as provided below, communications with Chambers shall be by letter, which shall not exceed two pages in length and shall be e-mailed to the Court as a .pdf attachment to the following address:

+CoteNYSDChambers@nysd.uscourts.gov.

-- A. Letters.
-Except for docketing, scheduling, and calendar matters, or matters requiring immediate attention, communications with Chambers shall be by letter, which shall be e-mailed as a .pdf attachment to the Court (Failla NYSDChambers@nysd.uscourts.gov) with a copy simultaneously delivered to all counsel.
-E-mails shall state clearly in the subject line: (1) the caption of the case, including the lead party names and docket number; and (2) a brief description of the contents of the letter.
-Parties shall not include substantive communications in the body of the e-mail; such communications shall be included only in the body of the letter.
-Copies of correspondence between counsel shall not be sent to the Court. - B. Telephone Calls.
-For docketing, scheduling, and calendar matters, call Mr. Jose Lopez, Courtroom Deputy, at (212) 805-4570.
+A copy shall simultaneously be delivered to all counsel.
+The subject line of the e-mail shall include only the lead party names and docket number, e.g., "Jones v.
+Smith - 12 Civ.
+9999 (DLC).
+No text shall be included in the body of the e-mail.
+When a letter is accompanied by attachments exceeding 10 pages in length, the submitting party shall both email the letter and deliver a hardcopy to Chambers by mail or hand delivery.
+No e-mailed letter shall be sent to the Court by mail unless it has an attachment greater than ten pages.
+Copies of correspondence between counsel shall not be sent to the Court.

+- B. Telephone Calls.
+For docketing, scheduling, and calendar matters, call Ms. Gloria Rojas, Courtroom Deputy, at (212) 805-0097.
 Otherwise, telephone calls to Chambers are permitted only for urgent matters.
-In such situations, call Chambers at (212) 805-0290. - C. Faxes.
+In such situations, call Chambers at (212) 805-0202. - C. Faxes.
 Faxes to Chambers are not permitted. - D. Hand Deliveries.
-Where requested by the Court, hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance of the Daniel Patrick Moynihan United States District Courthouse at 500 Pearl Street, New York, NY 10007, and may not be brought directly to Chambers.
+Hand-delivered mail should be left with the Court Security Officers at the Worth Street entrance of the Courthouse; it may not be brought directly to Chambers.
 Hand deliveries are continuously retrieved from the Worth Street entrance by Courthouse mail staff and then taken to Chambers.
 If the hand-delivered letter is urgent and requires the Court's immediate attention, however, ask the Court Security Officers to notify Chambers that an urgent package has arrived that needs to be retrieved by Chambers staff immediately.

-- E. Requests for Adjournments or Extensions of Time.
-All requests for adjournments or extensions of time must be made by letter, e-mailed to the Court as described in Section 1(A) above, and should state: (1) the original due date; (2) the number of previous requests for adjournment or extension of time; (3) whether these previous requests were granted or denied; (4) the reason for the current request; and (5) whether the adversary consents, and, if not, the reasons given by the adversary for refusing to consent.
+E. Requests for Adjournments or Extensions of Time.
+All requests for adjournments or extensions of time must be made by letter, e-mailed to the Court as described on page one, and should state: (1) the original due date, (2) the number of previous requests for adjournment or extensions of time, (3) whether these previous requests were granted or denied, and (4) whether the adversary consents, and, if not, the reasons given by the adversary for refusing to consent.
 If the requested adjournment or extension affects any other scheduled dates, a proposed Revised Scheduling Order must be attached.
-If the request is for an adjournment of a court appearance, absent an emergency, the request shall be made at least 48 hours prior to the scheduled appearance. - F. Related Cases.
-After an action has been accepted as related to a prior filing, all future court papers and correspondence must contain the docket number of the new filing as well as the docket number of the case to which it is related (e.g., 13 Civ.
-1234 [rel.
-11 Civ.
-4321]). - G. Docketing of Letters.
-Absent a request to file a letter under seal, the parties should assume that any substantive letter will be docketed by the Court.
+If the request is for an adjournment of a court appearance, absent an emergency, the request shall be made at least 48 hours prior to the scheduled appearance.